Eight Great Things to Do with Kids This Summer

 5. Teach them how to swim

 Whether you go to a local pool or a local or faraway beach, teaching kids how to swim is also a great way to cool off while learning something new.
 If you cannot make it to a beach or a pool it may be worth looking into buying a small above ground backyard pool.
 It doesn’t take much water to teach kids the basics, including how to tread water, which is a basic survival skill all kids are taught while taking swimming lessons.
 Swimming is also a chance to bond as a family on more personal level while having fun.
+Swimming lessons in a formal settings are also something all kids should take for their own personal safety through life.

 6. Hold a dance party